open-telemetry/opentelemetry-collector-contrib/receiver/gitproviderreceiver/internal/scraper/githubscraper/README.md

 the time (age) of a branch, we have to know the commits that have been added to the branch because GitHub does not provide the actual created date of a branch through either of its APIs.

-> Important: Due to the way we have to handle this, it is possible for the time
-> metric to change on rebases where the original commits get recreated with new
-> timestamps.